asalber/asalber.github.io/calculus/manual/analytic-geometry.md

 ### Vector representation

 An oriented segment can be located in different places in a Cartesian space.
-However, regardless of where it is located, if the length and the direction of the segment doesn’t change, the segment represents always the same vector.
+However, regardless of where it is located, if the length and the direction of the segment does not change, the segment represents always the same vector.

-This allows to represent all vector with the same origin, the origin of the Cartesian coordinate system.
+This allows to represent all vectors with the same origin, the origin of the Cartesian coordinate system.
 Thus, a vector can be represented by the Cartesian *coordinates* of its final end in any Euclidean space.

 <img class="img-center" src="img/analytic_geometry/vector_coordinates.svg" alt="vector coordinates" width="400">